 WHY YOU SHOULD TRUST THOMPSONS SOLICITORS WITH YOUR ASBESTOS-RELATED DISEASE CLAIM

-Thompsons Solicitors brought about the first ever successful case for asbestos-related disease compensation in the UK in the House of Lords in 1972 and is established as the leading firm of asbestos litigation solicitors.
+Thompsons Solicitors is established as one of the leading firms of asbestos litigation solicitors.
+We brought about the first-ever successful case for asbestos-related disease compensation in the UK in the House of Lords in 1972.

-There are several different types of asbestos-related disease.
-Thompsons Solicitors specialise in the full range of asbestos disease compensation claims including pleural thickening claims, mesothelioma claims, lung cancer claims and asbestosis claims.
+There are several different types of asbestos-related diseases, such as pleural thickening, asbestosis, lung cancer and mesothelioma.
+Thompsons Solicitors specialise in the full range of asbestos claims.

-At Thompsons Solicitors, we will support you through every step of your asbestos compensation claim, providing expert legal advice, as well as access to a network of support services and medical professionals.
+Our asbestos solicitors will support you through every step of your claim and will provide expert legal advice, as well as access to a network of support services and medical professionals.

 1. What is asbestos?

-An asbestos disease claim is a legal process taken by someone who has developed an asbestos-related condition as a result of being exposed to asbestos.
+An asbestos claim is a legal process taken by someone who has developed an asbestos-related condition as a result of being exposed to asbestos.
 The claim aims to secure financial compensation from those responsible – often an employer, past or present, who allowed the asbestos exposure to take place.
-Typically their insurers will pay out the asbestos disease compensation awarded.
+Typically, their insurers will pay out the asbestos compensation awarded.

-If you are diagnosed with an asbestos-related illness in the UK, you may appoint a lawyer to explore an asbestos disease compensation claim.
+If you are diagnosed with an asbestos-related illness in the UK, you may appoint one of our asbestos solicitors to explore your claim.

 Family members and loved ones of people diagnosed with an asbestos-related disease can also bring claims against those responsible on their behalf.